typedb/typedb-docs/09-schema/01-concepts.md

 The ability to subtype entities not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.

 ### Define an abstract entity
 There may be scenarios where a parent entity is only defined for other entities to inherit, and under no circumstance, do we expect to have any instances of this parent.
-To model this logic in the schema, we use the `is-abstract` keyword.
+To model this logic in the schema, we use the `abstract` keyword.
 Let's say in the example above, we would like to define both the `post` and `media` entity types to be abstract.
 By doing so, we are indicating that no data instances of the of these entity types are allowed to be created, leaving us only with instances of `comment`, `photo` and `video`.

 <div class="tabs dark">